White Collar Criminal Defense Attorneys in Iowa City

 Helping You Build a Strong Defense for Your Case

 White collar crimes are often incredibly complex and involve a tangled web of electronic records, financial documents, and more.
-If you are facing white collar crime charges, the defense team at Keegan, Tindal, & Mason in Iowa City can assist you in building a strong case to ensure you receive the best possible results.
+If you are facing white collar crime charges, the defense team at Keegan, Tindal, & Jaeger in Iowa City can assist you in building a strong case to ensure you receive the best possible results.
 Our attorneys have more than five decades of collective legal experience and unwavering dedication to protecting the rights of every client we serve.

 What is a White Collar Crime?